What is SEO?

 4. The selected keywords are now the basis for your content plan.
 You will create one article for each keyword.

-1. For each keyword, write brief summary or bullets of what you would like included in the article. (optional, but helps to steer the research and copywriting if you have a specific directional focus)
+1. For each keyword, write brief summary of what you would like included in the article. (optional, but helps to steer the research and copywriting if you have a specific directional focus)

 3. AI Primer Creation